MV Arvin: Sinking

-On 2 January 2021, the ship left Poti, Georgia, headed for Burgas, Bulgaria.
-She carried approximately 2,900 tons of urea to be used as fertilizer.
-She sought shelter from adverse weather off the coast of Sinop, Turkey, on 5 January 2021, where she remained for nine days.
-On the 14th, she again set sail, only to anchor at Bartın, Turkiye, the next day in anticipation of further adverse weather.
+On 2 January 2021, the ship departed Poti, Georgia, bound for Burgas, Bulgaria.
+She was carrying approximately 2,900 tons of urea intended for use as fertilizer.
+On 5 January she sought shelter from adverse weather off the coast of Sinop, Turkey, where she remained for nine days.
+On 14 January she set sail again, but anchored at Bartın, Turkey, the following day in anticipation of further adverse weather.

-On 17 January 2021, the weather worsened.
-Heavy seas of 2–3 m with winds at force 5-6 (17–27 kn) caused the vessel to pitch and roll.
-At approximately 11:00 am local time, the captain ordered the crew to provide additional control from the main engines.
-At approximately 12:20 pm, the Arvin broke in two amidships.
-The captain immediately radioed a distress call, and soon after triggered an alarm and sent a message over the intercom to abandon ship.
+On 17 January 2021, the weather deteriorated.
+Heavy seas of 2–3 m, combined with winds at force 5–6 (17–27 kn), caused the vessel to pitch and roll.
+At approximately 11:00 a.m. local time, the captain ordered the crew to apply additional power from the main engines.
+At around 12:20 p.m., the Arvin broke in two amidships.
+The captain immediately radioed a distress call, triggered an alarm, and broadcast a message over the intercom instructing the crew to abandon ship.

-Ten of the twelve crew gathered on the poop deck, most donning immersion suits and life jackets; the Captain and First Officer could not make it to the gathering but had been helped into immersion suits by the Second Officer before he joined the others; most said only the Chief Engineer was without an immersion suit despite there being enough on board, but the Welder reported that the Deck Cadet also had no immersion suit.
+Ten of the twelve crew gathered on the poop deck, most wearing immersion suits and life jackets.
+The captain and first officer were unable to join the group but had been assisted into immersion suits by the second officer before he joined the others.
+According to most accounts, the chief engineer lacked an immersion suit, despite there being enough on board, although the welder reported that the deck cadet did not have one either.

-As the vessel began to list to port, one or two Cadets fell into the water, possibly including the Deck Cadet who had not yet donned an immersion suit, and within another two minutes the remaining crew began to leave the vessel intentionally.
-A total of five, including the Third Officer, Cook, Motorman, Third Engineer, and a Cadet made it into a life raft, while several others including the Bosun jumped into the sea.
-The Chief Engineer and Second Engineer jumped into the sea last, of those on the poop deck.
+As the vessel began to list to port, one or two cadets fell into the water, possibly including the deck cadet who had not yet donned an immersion suit.
+Within another two minutes, the remaining crew began to abandon ship.
+A total of five—among them the third officer, cook, motorman, third engineer and a cadet—made it into a life raft, while several others, including the bosun, jumped into the sea.
+The chief engineer and second engineer were the last to enter the water from the poop deck.

-According to crew interviews, two pairs of crew members, of the four or more crew members who did not make the life raft, held onto two separate pieces of wood to stay afloat.
-The swell prevented the lifeboats and swimmers from joining each other.
-Not all who made it into the raft or held onto the wood survived.
-The Turkish Coast Guard was on the scene within 2.5 hours, rescuing six living persons and recovering three bodies.
-The remaining three bodies of the six total who died were never found.
+According to crew interviews, two pairs of crew members—among the four or more who did not reach the life raft—held onto separate pieces of wood to stay afloat.
+The swell prevented those in the liferaft and the swimmers from joining each other.
+Not all who made it into the raft or clung to the wood survived.
+The Turkish Coast Guard arrived within two and a half hours, rescuing six survivors and recovering three bodies.

-Survivors were the Cadet with an immersion suit who had fallen into the water, the Chief Engineer who had gone into the water without an immersion suit, the Second Officer also in an immersion suit, and three of those in immersion suits in the raft: the Welder, the Second Engineer, and the Motorman.
-The bodies of the Cook, a Cadet and the First Officer were recovered.
-The bodies of the Captain, Bosun and the Deck Cadet without an immersion suit were not recovered.
+The survivors were the cadet in an immersion suit who had fallen into the water, the chief engineer who entered the water without an immersion suit, the second officer, in an immersion suit, and three crew members in immersion suits who reached the raft: the welder, the second engineer and the motorman.
+The bodies of the cook, a cadet, and the first officer were recovered, but the bodies of the captain, the bosun, and the deck cadet without an immersion suit, were never found.